-Although the number of new e-book releases more than doubled within one year, Swedes still prefer to read printed books.
-According to a survey conducted in 2015, more than one third of Swedish respondents read books daily, with only 4 percent of those surveyed preferring to listen to audio books.
-E-books were even less popular, with Swedes found to use e-books less frequently than other Nordic countries.
+Although the number of new e-book releases nearly doubled within three years, Swedes still prefer to read printed books.
+According to a survey conducted in 2017, more than one third of Swedish respondents read books daily, with only 4 percent of those surveyed preferring to listen to audio books.
+E-books were even less popular - only 2 percent of Swedish individuals interviewed used them on a daily basis.

 The Swedish book market is dominated by Bonnierförlagen.
 In 2014, the internationally established publishing group generated a turnover of approximately 1 billion Swedish kronor.
-Bonnier ranked first in one of Sweden’s best-known book genres – children’s and youth books, with more than 200 books published in this category.
-In comparison, Rabén & Sjögren, who also focus on children’s literature, published roughly 50 titles less.
+Bonnier ranked first in one of Sweden’s best-known book genres – children’s and youth books, with more than 200 books published in this category as of 2016.
+In comparison, Rabén & Sjögren, who also focus on children’s literature, published roughly 80 titles less.